-p.89 L.2 Legatorum - i.e. bishop Lucifer of Cagliari (or Caralis); the presbyter Pancracius and deacon Hilary.cf.p.93 L.10,11.
-Liberius also requested Eusebius of Vercelli to join the embassy, and on his acceptance, sent a letter of thanks and informed him the had asked Fortunatian of Aquileia to go with them.
+p.89 L.2 Legatorum - i.e. bishop Lucifer of Cagliari (or Caralis), the presbyter Pancracius and deacon Hilary cf. p.93 L.10,11.
+Liberius also requested Eusebius of Vercelli to join the embassy, and on his acceptance, sent a letter of thanks and informed him that he had asked Fortunatian of Aquileia to go with them.

-at a very difficult time, because, with their master, Constantius, gradually gaining control of the whole Empire, the Arians were once more bringing forward new accusations against Athanasius and hoping thus to renew the struggle against the Nicene creed.
-In order to reach a settlement on the Athanasius question, Liberius had first of all sent Vincent of Capua and Marcellus, another Campanian bisho to Constantius to request the holding of a council at Aquileia1.
-As Constantius was then staying at Arles, the council was held ther but it proved a dismal failure from the orthodox point of view; the legates of Liberius failed to stand firm, the Arians secured a condemnation of Athanasius, and Paulinus of Trèves was exiled for his staunch adherence to the Nicene creed2.
-Undismayed by this result Liberius/
+L.3 Liberio - Liberius succeeded Julius as bishop of Rome in 352 at a very difficult time, because, with their master, Constantius, gradually gaining control of the whole Empire, the Arians were once more bringing forward new accusations against Athanasius and hoping thus to renew the struggle against the Nicene creed.
+In order to reach a settlement on the Athanasius question, Liberius had first of all sent Vincent of Capua and Marcellus, another Campanian bishop, to Constantius to request the holding of a council at Aquileia.
+As Constantius was then staying at Arles, the council was held there, but it proved a dismal failure from the orthodox point of view; the legates of Liberius failed to stand firm, the Arians secured a condemnation of Athanasius, and Paulinus of Treves was exiled for his staunch adherence to the Nicene creed.
+Undismayed by this result, Liberius/

-^{1.} cf.B VII, 6.
+- 1. cf. B VII, 6. - 2. cf.B.

-^{2.} cf.B.
 I. Hil. c.
 Const.
-11. Or.
-Syn.
+11. Or Syn.
 Sard.
 N.T. § 3.
-In letters to Ossius and Caecilianus (B VII, 4, 6), Liberius laments Vincent's weakness.
+In letters to Ossius and Caecilianus ( B VII, 4, 6), Liberius laments Vincent's weakness.

 Liberius sent a second embassy to Constantius to request a council This request was again granted and the council met at Milan in 355.
 But his hopes were once more doomed to failure; imperial pressure proved strong, and the bishops with few exceptions again consented to the condemnation of Athanasius.
-Liberius then wrote the exile bishops a letter of consolation and soon after found himself more Because of his firm adhesion to Athanasius, he directly involved. was exiled to Beroea in Thrace in 355 and Felix was intruded into the see of Rome5.
-Soon after Liberius' return from exile, Felix At the council of Ariminum, Liberius was was compelled to resign. neither present nor represented.
-Later, Liberius was to share the views of the Alexandrine council with regard to the reconciliation of the bishops who larsed at Ariminum and Seleucia'. when union was being proposed between the Nicenes and Semiarians, an embassy8 came from the latter to Liberius, seeking communion and showing their willingness to accept the "homoousios".
+Liberius then wrote the exiled bishops a letter of consolation and soon after found himself more directly involved.
+Because of his firm adhesion to Athanasius, he was exiled to Beroea in Thrace in 355 and Felix was intruded into the see of $Rome^5$ .
+Soon after Liberius' return from exile, Felix was compelled to resign.
+At the council of Ariminum, Liberius was neither present nor represented.
+Later, Liberius was to share the views of the Alexandrine council with regard to the reconciliation of the bishops who lapsed at Ariminum and Seleucia'.
+In 366, when union was being proposed between the Nicenes and Semiarians, an embassy $^{m{\delta}}$ came from the latter to Liberius, seeking communion and showing their willingness to accept the "homoousios".
 After careful consideration, this was granted but their attempt to establish Nicene orthodoxy in the East came to nothing9.
 Liberius died in autumn 366.

-^{3.} cf.A VII.

-^{4.} i.e. B VII, 2.
+- 3. cf.A VII. - 4. i.e. B VII, 2.

 cf.appendix on the Liberian letters for events during his exile.
-In a letter from a synod of Italian and Gallican bishops held a Rome under Damasus (Theod.II, 22), it is said that the bishop of Rome did not give his assent to the formula of Ariminum.
+In a letter from a synod of Italian and Gallican bishops held at Rome under Damasus (Theod.II, 22), it is said that the bishop of Rome did not give his assent to the formula of Ariminum. cf.B IV.

-cf. B IV.
-Its members were Eustathius of Sebaste, Silvanus of Tarsus and Theophilus of Castabala.
+8. Its members were Eustathius of Sebaste, Silvanus of Tarsus and Theophilus of Castabala.

-^{9.} Socr.
+9. Socr.
 IV, 11 12.
 Soz.
 VI, 11.